For Immediate Release March 12, 1999

 SOUTHEASTERN MANUFACTURING SURVEY IN FEBRUARY: PRODUCTION CONTINUES REBOUND; OUTLOOK POSITIVEAccording to the monthly survey of southeastern manufacturers conducted by the Federal Reserve Bank of Atlanta, current indicators for manufacturing activity in the region continued to improve from weakness seen in the fall of 1998.
 There were current activity index gains in February for production, order backlogs, number of employees and the average workweek.
 Outlook indicators were mostly improved with notable gains in indexes for inventories and for capital expenditures.
 Current price indexes were mixed, while outlook price indexes were up notably but still in the moderate range.

-The production index in February jumped to 18.5 from a revised 3.9 in January.
-The proportion of respondents reporting higher production in February increased to 40.6 percent from 32.5 percent in the prior month, while the share reporting lower output dropped to 22.1 percent from 28.6 percent the month before.
+The current production index in February rose to 18.0 from 14.2 in January.
+The production index has improved gradually over the past five months.
+For February, the proportion of respondents reporting higher production edged up to 34.5 percent from 32.5 percent the previous month, and the proportion indicating a decrease slipped to 16.6 percent from 18.3 percent.